Reading fold on Solidarity | with Golnar Abbasi

 Moderated by Michaela Davidova

 Pre-last Thursday of June the 22nd, we will welcome artist, architect, researcher and publisher Golnar Abbasi in the SEA Foundation’s reading circle.
 Together we will read the suggested essay called Women Reflected in Their Own History published by e-flux in October 2022.
-The text was anonymously written by L., an Iranian writer.
-As explained by e-flus, “the text was originally published in Persian on the Iranian feminist platform Harass Watch, on September 28, 2022.
-The first English translation of the text was published on the Arab ezine Jadaliyya on October 5, 2022.”
+The text was anonymously written by L., originally published in Farsi on the Iranian feminist platform Harass Watch (September 2022), and its first English translation was published on the Arab ezine Jadaliyya (October 2022).

 Women Reflected in Their Own History

-The essay written by female writer L. draws from her experience of living in contemporary Iran/the Islamic Republic of Iran.
-In September 2022, protests erupted in the country after a young Kurdish woman Masha Amini (also known as Jina Amini) was arrested by a religious mortality police because she was not dressed according to the governmental standards and died consequently.
-L., who went to demonstrate alongside other women and men against the oppressive regime, elaborates on closing a gap between seeing the images of protests and being physically part of the moving, stimulating body in the street.
+The essay written by L. who draws from her experience of living in Iran under the rule of the Islamic Republic of Iran.
+In September 2022, protests erupted in the country after a young Kurdish woman, Jina (Masha) Amini, was arrested by the “morality police” because of “improper hijan”, and killed in police custody.
+L., who went to demonstrate alongside other women and people against the oppressive regime, elaborates on closing a gap between seeing the images of protests and being physically part of the moving, stimulating body in the street.

-The host of this reading fold, Golnar Abbasi, finds the essay relevant to the SEA Foundaiton’s currently researched fold #07 on Solidarity as it allows us to think about revolutions through an economy of images, the images which make the bodies of women* visible and speculates about the forms of resistance on the ground and in the virtual space that connect us.
-The facelessness and namelessness of the writer also opens up the conversation on solidarity with not only human bodies but also non-human and material things.
+The host of this reading fold, Golnar Abbasi, finds the essay relevant to the SEA Foundaiton’s currently researched fold #07 on Solidarity as it allows us to think about revolutions through an economy of images, the images which make the bodies of women and queer people visible, and speculates about the forms of resistance on the ground and in the virtual space that connect us.
+The facelessness and namelessness of the writer not only opens up the conversation on solidarity with non-human and material things, but also raises questions about the possibility of solidarity within the spectacle economy of the artistic and cultural field.
+It makes space to think about whose bodies we connect to in solidarity, and how.

 Golnar Abbasi is an artist, architect, researcher, and publisher.
-Her work consists of a hybrid of practices such as research, writing, curating, organising, independent publishing, teaching, making, and spatial intervention.
-She is a founder and editor of Sarmad, a platform dedicated to politics of image and practices of image-making; and a co-founder of the collective of cognitarians/makers WORKNOT! devoted to discuss precarities of living practices today through spatial interventions as well as research.
-Her work is also concerned with the notion(s) of spatiality, coloniality, practices of resistance and construction of histories.
+Her work consists of a hybrid of practices such as research, writing, curating, organising, independent publishing, teaching, and spatial intervention.
+She is a founder and editor of Sarmad, a platform dedicated to the politics of image; and a co-founder of the collective WORKNOT! devoted to discussing precarities of living practices via critical spatial practice.
+Her work is concerned with the notion(s) of spatiality, coloniality, practices of resistance and construction of histories.

-She holds a Masters degree from The Berlage and has been in residence at Jan van Eyck Academie in Maastricht.
-She is currently a Ph.D. candidate at Faculty of Architecture and Urban Environment, TU Delft, where she conducts her academic project on politics of domesticity.
-She teaches at Willem de Kooning Academie (Social Practices), Piet Zwarte Instituut (MIARD), and the Faculty of Architecture at TU Delft, along with exploring experimental pedagogical practices within the framework of Sarmad.
+She holds a Masters’s degree from The Berlage and has been in residence at Jan van Eyck Academie in Maastricht.
+She is currently a Ph.D. candidate at Faculty of Architecture and Urban Environment, TU Delft, where she conducts her academic project on the politics of domesticity.
+She teaches at Willem de Kooning Academie, Piet Zwart Instituut (MIARD), and explores experimental pedagogical practices within the framework of Sarmad.

 Golnar Abbasi website